 Teachers have a right to take action to protect themselves and others under the Employment Rights Act 1996 which states, ‘An employee has the right not to be subjected to any detriment by any act, or any deliberate failure to act, by his employer done on the ground that...in circumstances of danger which the employee reasonably believed to be serious and imminent, he took (or proposed to take) appropriate steps to protect himself or other persons from the danger.’

-The Union does accept that there may be some special circumstances where there are pupils who need to be able to lip-read in order to communicate with the teacher, but believes that this can be overcome, if the teacher wants to have a face covering, by the use of the transparent visors, which the school should then provide.
+The Union does accept that there may be some special circumstances where there are pupils who need to be able to lip read in order to communicate with the teacher, but believes that this can be overcome, such as through the use of a face covering with a transparent panel.

 The risk assessment indicates a mask should be worn when undertaking certain tasks, including dealing with suspected cases.
 Should the mask comply with any standards?
 (England)

 In high-risk circumstances (such as dealing with a suspected case), FFP3 masks that are clearly CE marked should be used.